 \section{Abstract}

 Network data has attracted growing interest across scientific domains, prompting the development of various network models.
 Existing network analysis methods mainly focus on unsigned networks, whereas signed networks, consisting of both positive and negative edges, have been frequently encountered in practice but much less investigated.
 In this paper, we formally define strong and weak balance in signed networks, and propose a signed block $\beta$-model, which is capable of modeling strong- and weak-balanced signed networks simultaneously.
-We establish the identifiability of the proposed model by leveraging properties of bipartite graphs, and develop an efficient alternating updating algorithm to optimize the resulting log-likelihood function.
-More importantly, we establish the asymptotic consistencies of the proposed model in terms of both probability estimation and community detection.
+We establish the identifiability of the proposed model by leveraging properties of bipartite graphs, and develop an efficient two-step algorithm to tackle the resulting optimization problem and recover the community membership.
+More importantly, we establish the asymptotic consistencies of the proposed model in terms of both parameter estimation and community detection.
 Its advantages are also demonstrated through extensive numerical experiments and the application to a real-world international relationship network.

 \keywords{Balance theory, $\beta$-model, node heterogeneity, signed networks, stochastic block model}